 If you’re considering cross-channel marketing, we say go for it!
 Remember, though, to do your homework and study successful examples.

-And, if you’d like to learn more about digital marketing and how to succeed in the field, check out the following:
+And, if you’d like to learn more about digital marketing and how to succeed in the field, why not try out this free, 5-day short course?
+You could also check out the following: